Page Bundles

 └── index.md

-- This leaf bundle is at the root level (directly under
+This leaf bundle is at the root level (directly under content directory) and has only the index.md.

 </div>